bleutzinn/grav-plugin-add-page-by-form/README.md

 The **Add Page By Form** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows (anonymous) users to add a page by filling in a form.

-**IMPORTANT: this version is in beta.
-Do not use or fork unless you really need to.**

 ## Security

 This plugin is being developed for a specific use case where an anonymous user is allowed to add a page to a Grav website.
 The page is not visible in the menu by default but gets moderated by the Admin user.
 Upon approval the Admin sets 'published: true' so the page will be included in the menu.